Alpays/ShotgunDM/README.md

 # Shotgun-DM

-Shotgun-DM is a Vice City Multiplayer gamemode written in squirrel that adds shotgun/stubby team deatmatch\
+Shotgun-DM is a Vice City Multiplayer gamemode written in squirrel that adds shotgun/stubby team deathmatch\
 Gameplay is similiar to littlewhitey's gamemode but only with shotguns and downtown gameplay

 # Features